prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 | `--tracing-process-name` | The name to apply to tracing tag \"process_name\"
 | `--trace-sample-fraction` | Indicate what fraction of P@P messages are sampled for tracing.
 Default: 0.20
 | `--disable-monitoring` | Disable all monitoring service.
 | `--monitoring-port` | Port used by prometheus for listening and responding to messages.
-Default: 8080
+Default: Beacon:8080, Validator:8081, Slasher: 8082
 | `--force-clear-db` | Clear any previously stored data at the data directory.
 | `--clear-db` | Prompt for clearing any previously stored data at the data directory.
 | `--log-format` | Specify log formatting.
 Supports: text, json, fluentd.